gleam-lang/website/cheatsheets/gleam-for-python-users.md

 ### Lists

-Lists in Python are allowed to be of mixed types, but not in Gleam.
+Lists in Python are allowed to have values of mixed types, but not in Gleam.

 #### Python